JustSid/AppCode-QuickLook/README.md

 # Current limitations and future plans

 Right now it only works with Objective-C, there is no Swift support whatsoever.
-Additionally, images render as 16x16 point previews, so large images will look rather ugly.
-On top of that, gathering the image data is quite slow at the moment, and I'm not sure if there is much that can be done about that that.
-I am planning on bringing in a larger image preview pane though, similar to the "Show image previews" option in IDEA.

-Also, of course, support for all the Xcode supported data types.
+Also, of course, support for all the Xcode supported data types is planned

 I also want to make a sane plugin API to support arbitrary type renderings and easy access to getting data out of the app, technically this would be AppCodes job, but why re-invent the wheel and rewrite the methods I've been writing (as long as official support is missing that is, of course)